STEAM Learning in the Classroom: 5 Methods for Authentic Experiences

-By now your students are probably itching to start their STEAM projects, which is a good thing!
+By now your students are probably itching to start their STEAM learning projects, which is a good thing!
 But there’s one last step that you can take prior to kicking off their designs to help facilitate their success.

 In software development, many development teams follow Agile Methodology practices.
 These practices are meant to be lean on business resources, accomplishing only what needs to be done on a project to complete builds that work every check in (colloquially called a “Sprint”).

 One of the components of a Sprint is creating “User Stories”.
 User Stories are written out by a Product Owner to help developers engineer a project.
 User Stories may differ in language based on organization, but they all have one thing in common: an end goal stated from the user’s perspective, usually in the form of a sentence.

 Atlassian’s Agile Coach’s User Story template provides the following: